IM-WADD/Week7Practical2/README.md

-# Practical 16 (week 8, practical 2): localStorage
+# Week 7 Practical 2: localStorage

 In this practical you will design and implement client-side data storage to improve the user experience for a handful of webpages.
-You will also explore free web APIs you can use to get data for your websites.

 ## Stage 1: Viewing / modifying localStorage via Chrome for debugging purposes